Ali Raza

 Note: In addition to kaffara, the person must also pay diya (restitution) to the deceased's family.
 This can be waived if the heirs decide to forgive as an act of sadaqah (charity).

-5. Unlawful Estrangement of a Wife (Zihar)
+5. Kaffarah for Unlawful Estrangement of a Wife (Zihar)

 Zihar refers to a practice where a man declares his wife to be like his mother, thus invalidating their marital relationship.
-Allah forbade this practice, and those who had engaged in it, must expiate their actions.
+Allah forbade this practice, and those who had engaged in it must expiate their actions.
 The expiation options are:

 • Freeing a Muslim bondservant.